How To Test Your Water Quality at Home in 5 Steps

 3. Test for Specific Contaminants

-If your water comes from a public water system, you may be able to find more information in your water supplier’s CCR or within the Environmental Working Group’s Tap Water Database.
-Both can provide a glimpse into contaminants that may have recently been identified in your water.
+How do you know which chemicals or biological contaminants to test for in your drinking water?
+Both your water supplier’s CCR and the Environmental Working Group’s Tap Water Database can provide a glimpse into contaminants that may have recently been identified in your water.

 Graphic that lists what could be found in household water.